Drake–Northern Iowa rivalry: Women's Basketball

+Cross Country

-Drake and Northern Iowa compete at the NCAA Division I level in men's and women's cross country.
+Northern Iowa and Drake compete at the NCAA Division I level in men's and women's cross country.
+The Panther and Bulldog men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championships.
+The men have won sixteen Missouri Valley Conference team championships (Northern Iowa 4, Drake 12) and women have won four Missouri Valley Conference team championships (Northern Iowa 2, Drake 2).
 Drake won the 1944, 1945, and 1946 NCAA Division I national cross country team championships.
-The Bulldog and Panther men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championships.
-The men have won sixteen Missouri Valley Conference team championships (Drake 12, Northern Iowa 4) and women have won four Missouri Valley Conference team championships (Drake 2, Northern Iowa 2).

 Each school normally attends the other institutions home meet when held.
-The Drake Classic is hosted at Ewing Park in Des Moines, Iowa and Panther Invitationals are hosted at Pheasant Ridge Golf Course in Cedar Falls, Iowa.
+The Panther Invitationals are hosted at Pheasant Ridge Golf Course in Cedar Falls, Iowa and the Drake Classic is hosted at Ewing Park in Des Moines, Iowa.
 They also compete against each other in Big Four Duels and other meets throughout the season.

+Football

+The Missouri Valley Conference has not officially sanctioned football since 1985.
+Football was discontinued by the conference due to the attendance and financial requirements to maintain “major” or "I-A" or “FBS” conference status.
+As a result, Northern Iowa joined the Gateway Football Conference (now known as the Missouri Valley Football Conference) and Drake joined the Pioneer Football League.
+The Missouri Valley Football Conference league offices are still connected to the Missouri Valley Conference office in Saint Louis, Missouri.

+Northern Iowa (33) and Drake (13) have combined for 46 football conference championships.
+The Panthers played in the 2005 FCS National Championship.
+The Bulldogs were undefeated in major college football in 1922.
+Northern Iowa and Drake first met on the gridiron in 1900.
+The teams are scheduled to meet September 12, 2026, in Cedar Falls.

-Golf rivalry
+Golf

-Drake and Northern Iowa compete at the NCAA Division I level in men's and women's golf.
-The Bulldog and Panther men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championship.
+Northern Iowa and Drake compete at the NCAA Division I level in men's and women's golf.
+The Panther and Bulldog men's and women's teams have traditionally competed in NCAA Division I regionals and at the NCAA Division I championship.
+The Northern Iowa men, Panther women, and Bulldog women have not yet won a Missouri Valley Conference team championship.
 The Drake men have won five Missouri Valley Conference team championships.
-The Northern Iowa men, Bulldog women, and Panther women have not yet won a Missouri Valley Conference team championship.

-The Bulldogs normally attend the UNI Invitational held at Pheasant Ridge Golf Course while the Panthers usually attend the Zach Johnson Invitational held at Glen Oaks Country Club.
+The Panthers usually attend the Zach Johnson Invitational held at Glen Oaks Country Club while the Bulldogs normally attend the UNI Invitational held at Pheasant Ridge Golf Course.
 They also compete against each other in Big Four Duels and other meets throughout the season.

-Rowing rivalry
+Rowing

-The Drake women are currently the only team classified as a NCAA Division I rowing program.
-The Drake men along with Northern Iowa men and women are currently classified as college club status.
+The Drake women are currently the only team classified as an NCAA Division I rowing program.
+The Northern Iowa men and women, along with the Drake men, are currently classified as college club status.

 Rowing is the oldest intercollegiate sport in the United States dating back to 1852 (prior to each institutions founding).
-The Bulldog and Panther men and women teams have transitioned in-between classification dating back to 1881 (Drake) and 1876 (Northern Iowa).
+The Panther and Bulldog men and women teams have transitioned in-between classification dating back to 1876 (Northern Iowa) and 1881 (Drake).
 The teams have competed against each other when in a similar classification.